Donington Park: Wheatcroft revival (1971–2006)

 In 1971 the park was bought by business man and car collector Tom Wheatcroft, who funded the rebuilding of the track.
 Wheatcroft moved his collection to a museum known as the Donington Grand Prix Exhibition which opened in 1973, and had the largest collection of Grand Prix cars in the world until its closure in 2018.

 Wheatcroft had to battle against Leicestershire County Council, which had refused to allow planning consent for a return to racing, but Wheatcroft successfully appealed and had laid out the track by early 1976.

 The first postwar race meeting was for motorcycles held on Sunday, 15 May 1977, organised by The Pathfinders and Derby Motor Club.
-The motor racing circuit re-opened for cars on 28 May 1977, as per the original pre-war opening.
+The motor racing circuit re-opened for cars on Saturday 28 May 1977.
 The first postwar car race meeting was organised by the Nottingham Sports Car Club, sponsored by local Lotus dealers, J A Else of Codnor.
 That first car meeting nearly did not happen, as the local ramblers tried to assert their rights to retain access to footpaths at the eleventh hour.
 The meeting went ahead as a "Motor Trial", a legal loophole that curtailed the use of single seater racing cars for that opening meeting.
 The NSCC continued to run race meetings at Donington until the Donington Racing Club was formed and a licence to run race meetings obtained.